Trinity School Newbury Academy Trust

 - 3.6: Does the school offer any help for parents / carers to enable them to support their child's learning, eg. training or learning events?

 We work with external agencies and advisors who can offer further support and help for parents.
 We pass on information to parents and discuss any relevant outcomes.
-The Educational Psychologist will meet with parents regularly if necessary to discuss reports.
+The Educational Psychologist and the Family Support Worker will meet with parents regularly if necessary to discuss progress and achievement.

 - 3.7: How will my child's views be sought about the help they are getting and the progress they are making?

-Children who have SAPs discuss and set their targets with the SENCO.
-Students who have a statement of special educational needs or an EHCP will have the opportunity to share their views in preparation for their annual review.
+Children who have SAPs discuss their provision with a key member of staff.
+Students who have an EHCP will have the opportunity to share their views in preparation for their annual review.
+At Trinity School, students are encouraged to contribute their 'student voice' through various core groups held and student leadership opportunities within the school.

 - 3.8: What accredited and non accredited courses do you offer for young people with SEND?